Resources for Teachers

 Trash: The Science Center is a carry-in, carry-out facility.
 Please bring your own trash bags.

 Gift Shop: The Howling Coyote Gift Shop is located in the Welcome Center.
-Items for sale include nature-related books, t-shirts, cards, and toys with many items for students $5 or less.
+Items for sale include nature-related books, t-shirts, cards, and toys.
 Open May 1 through November 1.
-The Howling Coyote Gift Shop has limited availability in winter; arrangements must be made prior to your visit.
 All revenues support our educational programs.

 There is a charge of 25% of the estimated program cost for cancellations made within one month of your scheduled program and a charge of 50% within two weeks of your reservation.
 Cancellations due to school closings will be accepted.
 Cancellations are not accepted due to weather, except thunder and lightning or severe snow or ice.
 A rescheduling fee of $25 applies to all other date changes within one month of your arrival date.
 "No Shows" will be charged full price.